darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/RL_out_sharp.md

 This script provides a new target storage "RL output sharpen".
 Images exported will be sharpened using GMic (RL deblur algorithm)

-  EXAMPLE
+### EXAMPLE

 set sigma = 0.7, iterations = 10, jpeg output quality = 95,
 to correct blur due to image resize for web usage

 ## Usage

-* require this script from main lua file
+* start this script from script manager
 * in lua preferences, select the GMic cli executable
 * from "export selected", choose "RL output sharpen"
 * configure output folder